Stacked-Org/stacked-docs/docs/getting-started/04-form-basics.md

 stacked generate
 ```

 This will create a new file called `text_reverse_view.form.dart`.
 It contains a mixin with the same name as the class but with a `$` infront of it, `$TextReverseView`.
-This file contains all your `TextEdittingControllers`, `FocusNodes` and functionality to automatically sync those with your viewmodel, we'll cover this in detail later.
+This file contains all your `TextEditingControllers`, `FocusNodes`, and functionality to automatically sync those with your viewmodel, we'll cover this in detail later.

 ### Automatic text to ViewModel sync